3D-BioInfo-PT/3d-bioinfo-pt.github.io/acerca/index.md

 ## History

 3D-BioInfo-PT was established in 2022 as a community within the larger Biodata.pt infrastructure.
-Before that, annual community meetings had been organized since 2013 as [EJIBCE &ndash; *Encontro de Jovens Investigadores em Biologia Estrutural Computacional*](http://ejibce.github.io/).
+Before that, annual community meetings had been organized since 2013 as [EJIBCE &ndash; *Encontro de Jovens Investigadores em Biologia Computacional Estrutural*](http://ejibce.github.io/).

 ## Organization & Contact